diesttro/crypton/README.md

 # Crypton

-Look at the state of the cryptocurrencies and filter them by name, price or price change.
-Also you can see their individual details.
+Take a look at the top 15 cryptocurrencies in market capitalization and see their details.
+You can filter by name and sort by name, price or price change.

+Moreover, the code is IE11 compliant.

 You can see a demo [here](https://diesttro.github.io/crypton/).